SMAPPNYU/smapp-toolkit/README.md

   ,'outputfolder/bsonoutput.bson'
 )
 ```
+NOTE: ['1234567', '7654321'] are not the actual ids of any twitter users they are just dummy numbers.

 `list_of_labels` is a list with two lists inside it where the first list contains names for labels and the second list
 contains the labels themselves.
 For example: `religious_rank` and `imam` would be a label called religious_rank for the label value imam.